arichel/PicoScheme/readme.md

 A small embeddable scheme interpreter implementation in c++17.
-This project was started because I wanted to learn recent c++ features, especially to evaluate the new [std::variant] template class as plain c-union replacement and shared pointers for basic memory management.
+This project was started because I wanted to learn recent c++ features, especially to evaluate the new [std::variant] class template as plain c-union replacement and shared, reference counting pointers for basic memory management.
 Considering that there are already very feature complete, small and efficient scheme implementations, and to keep the implementation effort reasonable, at least most scheme functions from the old [R4RS scheme] specification are implemented.
-Postponed for now is the implementation of a complete numeric tower, including rational numbers and arbitrary precision arithmetic, and more advanced features like [call/cc] and *define-syntax* macros, which I haven't fully understood so far.
+Postponed for now is a complete numeric tower, including rational numbers and arbitrary precision arithmetic, and more advanced features like [call/cc] and *define-syntax* macros, which I haven't fully understood so far.
 However integer, floating point and complex numbers and old school lisp-style macros are implemented.

 ### Credits ###
-While a more formal approach, on how to implement a dynamically typed, functional language would definitely be advisable, I followed the ad hoc learning by doing approach and read the sources of the following, publicly available scheme implementations first.
+While a more formal approach, on how to implement a dynamically typed, functional language interpreter would definitely be advisable, I followed here the ad hoc learning by doing approach and read the sources of the following, publicly available scheme implementations first.
 So I would like to thank the following authors and maintainers for releasing their work:
 - [minischeme] really miniature scheme by Atsushi Moriwaki and Cat's Eye Technologies.
 - [TinyScheme] by Dimitrios Souflis, Kevin Cozens, Jonathan S. Shapiro and many others.